Adidas product testing is a pretty cool gig, but not everyone is aware that the program exists.

 Once you receive the item/s, you’d have to keep a logbook of your daily/weekly activities.

-In most cases, you’ll be asked to ship back the item to Adidas (the company gives a return label so you don’t have to worry about courier fees), so the company could inspect and evaluate the product.
+In most cases, you’ll be asked to ship back the item to Adidas, so the company could inspect and evaluate the product.
+FYI, the company gives a return label so you don’t have to worry about courier fees.

 7. Answer the Product Testing Questionnaire